-Now, let’s talk about some of the worst exercises or mistakes you make and what you should be focusing on to get rid of knee pain.
+Now, let’s talk about some of the worst exercises or mistakes you make, and what you should be focusing on to eliminate

 CLICK HERE to watch the YouTube video!

-The following may not be an exercise but are definitely something worth to address:
+The following may not be specific exercises, but are definitely something worth addressing:

 - Poor Flexibility

 When you have an injury, muscles all around that injury tend to tighten up.
-This decreases flexibility on that area even more.
-Men need to address that flexibility when it comes to an injury perspective and to a whole body perspective.
+This decreases flexibility in that area even more.
+Men especially need to address flexibility when it comes to injuries and a ‘whole body’ perspective.
 Limited flexibility, in turn, affects overall health and leads to additional problems or injuries.

 - Less Focus on the Lower Body